 Failing to Yield

-Another cause of truck accidents is when semi-trucks fails to yield to passenger vehicles that are coming on or off highways.
+Another cause of semi-truck collision is when they fail to yield to passenger vehicles that are coming on or off highways.
 They may also ignore vehicles as they are changing lanes or moving through the intersection.
 Larger trucks need more space in order to maneuver, but drivers may fail to appreciate the distance required to drive safely with other vehicles.

 Unfortunately, there are a lot of drivers who are held to outrageous schedules and required to meet demands that are only possible if they limit the amount of time they sleep.
-This often results in extreme drowsiness, which means the driver could accidentally fall asleep at the wheel or at least have delayed reaction times.
-Drowsy driving is just as dangerous as drunken driving – and a leading cause of fatal truck accidents in the state, as well as throughout the rest of the country.
+This often results in extreme drowsiness, which means the trucker could accidentally fall asleep at the wheel or at least have delayed reaction times.
+Drowsy driving is just as dangerous as drunken driving – and a leading cause of fatal large vehicle wrecks in Tampa, the state, as well as throughout the rest of the country.

 It is easy for a truck driver to become distracted while operating a large commercial vehicle.
 Sometimes the driver may be talking on a cell phone, adjusting their navigation, playing with the radio, or even reading and sending text messages.
 Any time a truck driver’s eyes or cognitive abilities are removed from the road, they pose a danger to the rest of the public.